Office: Modesto A. Maidique Campus, DM 395-A

 LL.B.
 University College Wales, Aberystwyth, Law.
 July 1984

-Professor Gwyn Davies specializes in ancient history and culture.
-Trained as an archeologist, he has conducted extensive fieldwork to identify the component structural elements of offensive Roman siege operations, establishing how "siege system" selection was determined, and ascertaining the connotative aspects of siege structures.
-He has conducted fieldwork in Albania, Britain, France, Israel, Italy, Jordan, Spain and Turkey
+Professor Gwyn Davies specializes in ancient history and military history.
+Trained as an archaeologist, he has conducted extensive fieldwork to identify the component structural elements of offensive Roman siege operations, establishing how "siege system" selection was determined, and ascertaining the connotative aspects of siege structures.
+He has conducted fieldwork in Albania, Britain, France, Israel, Italy, Jordan, Spain and Turkey.
+Dr. Davies is a specialist in all aspects of the Roman army and is interested in the mechanisms of imperial security in upland/desert areas that did not undergo the conventional, urban-oriented process of assimilation, including the role of local elites in maintaining hegemonic networks of control.
+With his interest in ‘superpower’ interactions in the classical world, strategic approaches to imperial expansion, establishing the limits of empire and investigating the dynamics of the imperial-indigenous interface are subjects that inform his research agenda.

 To view my website http://faculty.fiu.edu/~daviesg/